-The Out of Hours Works and Construction Fatigue Protocol was provided to the Acoustics Advisor on 20 August 2021 with the Noise and Vibration CEMP Sub-plan for preliminary construction including commencement activities.
+The Out of Hours Works and Construction Fatigue Protocol was provided to the Acoustics Advisor on 8 August 2021 with the Noise and Vibration CEMP Sub-plan.
+Comments on this Protocol were discussed and closed out on the 10/09/2021.